 = + + + +

-The superposition of three different places with one fermion explosion each, equals the superposition of five fields of one specific velocity.
+In every box are shown the same three locations (red dots).
+The superposition of three different fermion explosions in three different places, equals the superposition of five fields of one specific velocity.
 Mark this is only a reordening of velocity vectors over the superposed states, it is no state transition.
 The locations (red dots) are not displaced and no vectors are displaced, removed or added.
 As a result an infinite sum of fermion explosions equals an infinite sum of Bose condensates (the fields of one velocity each).

 Antimatter vacuum particles

 What is the vacuum?
-According to paragraph The three generations at page 5 of QG (QUATERNION GRAVITATION) each generation has its own Higgs field: the 3rd generation Higgs field consists of pairs of gluons made of colored quarks, the 2nd generation Higgs field is consisting of spin 0 photons that are colorless quarks with electric charge, and the 1rst generation Higgs field consists of spin 0 neutrinophotons that are equal to colorless quarks without electric charge.
+According to paragraph The three generations at page 5 of QG (QUATERNION GRAVITATION) each generation has its own Higgs field: the 3rd generation Higgs field consists of pairs of gluons made of 4 colored quarks per pair; the 2nd generation Higgs field is consisting of spin 0 photons that consist of a colorless quark and its colorless antiquark, both with electric charge; and the 1rst generation Higgs field consists of spin 0 neutrinophotons that are equal to a colorless quark antiquark pair without electric charge.
 (For neutrinophotons see paragraph Neutrinophotons at page 4 of QG.)
 All fields are supposed to be Bose condensates that are a grid, the solid grid of the vacuum, solid as long as there is no Higgs field absorption from it.
+(3.1)

 We are still regarding the fermion explosion of vacuum particles.
 We have chosen the BB of the vacuum particles in its ultimate earliest state to consist of identical quarks.
 How to come from one field of identical quarks to three Higgs field Bose condensates?